sarmstrong/backbone_maps/README.md

 [See a live demo here.](http://sarmstrong.github.io/backbone_maps/examples/)

-##Usage with Scafolding
+##Usage with Backbone.Marionette

-Backbone.Maps can easily be plugged into scafolding like Marionette.
-Because Marionette is not opininated about how it is implemented, you can use very similiar code to the sample above in Marionette.
+Backbone.Maps can easily be plugged into scaffolding like Backbone.Marionette.
+Because Marionette is not opinionated about how it is implemented, you can use very similar code to the sample above in Marionette.
 A sample is provided in the examples library.

-Because the Backbone.Marker objects are decoupled from the models, using a traditional CollectionView is not esay because the CollectionViews are built with the Collection 'add' event and markers are built *after* model creation.
+Because the Backbone.Marker objects are decoupled from the models, using a traditional CollectionView is not easy because the CollectionViews are built with the Collection 'add' event and markers are built ***after*** model creation.
 To change this would mean coupling the model with the Backbone.Marker object which is not recommended.

+In order to keep our views *dumb*, included is an example of Marionettes CompositeView (which extends from CollectionView) that uses the appendHtml method.

+The app code in the Marionette example is not all that much shorter, mainly because a lot of boilerplate code is still needed to create maps and add markers.